RasaHQ/medicare_locator/README.md

-# Rasa NLU starter-pack
+# Rasa Stack starter-pack

 Looked through the [Rasa NLU](http://rasa.com/docs/nlu/) and [Rasa Core](http://rasa.com/docs/core/) documentation and ready to build your first chatbot?
 We have some resources to help you get started!
-This repository contains the foundations of you first custom bot, clone it to get started:
+This repository contains the foundations of your first custom bot.
+Just by using the files of this repo you can build a simple assistant capable of cheering you up with Chuck Norris jokes.

+Clone this repo to get started:

 ```
 git clone https://github.com/RasaHQ/starter-pack-rasa-stack.git
 ```

-After you clone the repository, you will have a directory called starter-pack-rasa-stack on your local machine containing all the files of this repo.
-Let's call this directory our project directory.
+After you clone the repository, a directory called starter-pack-rasa-stack will be downloaded to your local machine.
+It contains all the files of this repo and you should refer to this directory as your 'project directory'.

 ## Setup and installation